Barbara Deming: Activist, 1960–1984

-At sixteen, she had fallen in love with a woman her mother's age, and thereafter she was openly lesbian.
-She was the romantic partner of writer and artist Mary Meigs from 1954 to 1972.
-Their relationship eventually floundered, partially due to Meigs's timid attitude, and Deming's unrelenting political activism.

-During the time that they were together, Meigs and Deming moved to Wellfleet, Massachusetts, where she befriended the writer and critic Edmund Wilson and his circle of friends.
-Among them was the Québécois author Marie-Claire Blais, with whom Meigs became romantically involved.
-Meigs, Blais, and Deming lived together for six years.

-In 1976, Deming moved to Florida with her partner, artist Jane Verlaine.
-Verlaine painted, did figure drawings and illustrated several books written by Deming.
-Verlaine was a tireless advocate for abused women.

-Life's work

-Deming openly believed that it was often those whom we loved that oppressed us, and that it was necessary to re-invent non-violent struggle every day.
+Deming believed that it was often those whom we loved that oppressed us, and that it was necessary to re-invent non-violent struggle every day.

 It is often said that she created a body of non-violent theory, based on action and personal experience, that centered on the potential of non-violent struggle in its application to the women's movement.